 All these issues deserve more attention and will be covered in more detail in further lessons of this course.
 In this lesson, we are not yet digging into any technical details of the considered technologies but, rather, taking a plunge into the context.

-The following materials will give you an idea of the current state of utlility scale solar market in the US.
+The following materials will give you an idea of the current state of utility scale solar market in the US.

-Industry Report: U.S. SOLAR MARKET INSIGHT, 2020 year in review, Executive summary, SEIA, Wood Mackenzie Power and Renewables, Published March 16, 2021.
-(You can access the executive summary of the Report in this Lesson).
+Industry Report: U.S. SOLAR MARKET INSIGHT, 2022 year in review, Executive summary, SEIA, Wood Mackenzie Power and Renewables, Published March 9, 2023.

 In more detail, photovoltaic technologies will be studied in Lessons 4-6.

 The other prominent technology developed on the utility scale in the US and worldwide is Concentrating Solar Power (CSP).
 While CSP is currently outpaced by PV on the global and domestic market, this technology may be advantageous in the areas with high annual insolation.

 Watch this 2-min video to overview the utility-scale Concentrating Solar Power (CSP) systems:

 Ok Take the natural heat from the sun, reflect it against a mirror, focus all of that heat on one area, send it through a power system, and you've got a renewable way of making electricity.